Everything We Know — and Want to Know — About Drake’s New Album

 Will it be a streaming exclusive?

 As mentioned above, Views was an Apple Music exclusive but More Life was not, as Apple has moved away from that practice.
 Drake still seemingly has his deal with Apple Music, but no longer appears as married to it or the idea of exclusivity.
-Will Scorpion land on all streaming services at midnight (maybe Tidal, if he’s done beefing with Jay-Z?), or will it stream on a glitchy app one time at 3 a.m. and show up wherever Drake pleases days later?
+Will Scorpion land on all streaming services at midnight, just one (maybe Tidal, if he’s done beefing with Jay-Z?), or will it stream on a glitchy app one time at 3 a.m. and show up wherever Drake pleases days later?
 (On Twitch, perhaps?
 Ugh.)
 For the sake of our sleep schedules and sanity, the first one, we beg you!